nodarhub/hammerhead_zmq/examples/cpp/image_recorder/README.md

 which indicates that the raw right images will be sent on port 9801.
-If you run this example on the device running Hammerhead, then the following command would open an image viewer for the raw right images:
+If you run this example on the device running Hammerhead, then the following command would save the raw right images in the `raw_right_images` folder:

-    ./image_viewer 127.0.0.1 9801
+    ./image_recorder 127.0.0.1 9801 raw_right_images

 Alternatively, you can specify the topic name:

-    ./image_viewer 127.0.0.1 nodar/right/image_raw
+    ./image_recorder 127.0.0.1 nodar/right/image_raw raw_right_images

 Note that the parameter `image_topic` should be one of the `IMAGE_TOPICS` in `topic_ports.hpp`.
 Furthermore:

-- On Windows, replace `./image_viewer` with `./Release/image_viewer.exe` in the above commands.
+- On Windows, replace `./image_recorder` with `./Release/image_recorder.exe` in the above commands.
 - If you specify an incorrect IP address or run this example when Hammerhead is not running, then ZMQ will attempt to subscribe, and nothing will happen.
 It will appear like the binary is just waiting.